-When it comes to pregnancy, everyone from your friends, your family members, and even experienced mothers have something to tell you.
+When it comes to pregnancy, everyone from your friends, your family members, and even experienced mothers have something to tell you, whether it is regarding your earliest symptoms of pregnancy or how you plan to deliver your baby.
 But unfortunately, most of these things are not backed by science.
 We help you separate fact from fiction, to ensure you have a healthy and happy pregnancy.

 Morning sickness means your baby is probably not getting enough nutrition

-Contrary to the name, morning sickness can happen to you at any time of the day.
-It is one of the most common symptoms of pregnancy which arises due to hormonal changes in your body.
+Contrary to the name, morning sickness can happen to you at any time of the day an is often one of the earliest signs of pregnancy.
+It is also one of the most common symptoms of pregnancy which arises due to hormonal changes in your body.
 It has nothing to do with your baby’s nutrition, and even if you are being able to keep only a very small amount of food down, your baby is still getting all the nutrients it needs.

 Skip the gym, or you will harm the baby